shubhamivane/propsamc/README.md

 ```python
   pip install -r requirement.txt
 ```
+* Create a folder name files in the root directory of the project which will store excel files.
 * Then, set API_KEY variable in settings.py to google map api key.

 ## Note